Sanketarali/Sanketarali/README.md

 # 💫 About Me:

 🌱 I’m currently learning Django<br>📫 How to reach me sanketsarali@gmail.com<br><br>
-I'm Sanket Arali, a Software Engineer with a Bachelor's degree in Computer Science and Engineering.
-I specialize in Python and Django, bringing hands-on experience in backend development, REST APIs, and SQL.
-My notable projects include developing a Stock Market Company Details Fetcher utilizing the Yahoo Finance API, creating a Company-Employee Management API for efficient data handling, conducting Netflix Data Analysis for insights into content trends, and building a secure Razorpay Payment System for seamless transactions.
-I also hold certifications in Python, Django, and Microsoft Azure Data Fundamentals.
-I'm passionate about technology and eager to connect with fellow professionals to explore collaborative opportunities.
-Feel free to reach out!
+Demonstrated experience as a Software Engineer with a focus on backend development and API integration.
+Developed a Django web app for real-time financial data, enabling users to view key metrics.
+Managed company and employee data through a RESTful API, supporting CRUD operations.
+Analyzed Netflix data using SQL, providing insights into content distribution and trends.
+Achieved a Bachelor of Engineering with a score of 75%.
+Proven skills in Python, Django, SQL, and Docker, enhancing project efficiency and user experience.